brootware/staging.github.io/_drafts/sensitive-data-redaction-pyredactkit.md

 python3 pyredactkit.py multiredact -d redacted_dir  42.12s user 0.20s system 100% cpu 41.941 total
 ```

-This is currently on the TODO list to explore either async or multiprocessing library of python to process the files simultaneously.
+This is currently on the [TODO list](#-todos-and-enhancements) to explore either async or multiprocessing library of python to process the files simultaneously.
 The issue simply here is that the files are currently being redacted in synchronous manner.

-# Automating CI with github actions (CD in progress)
+# Automating CICD with github actions

 As a single dev working on this project, Github Actions are a godsent.
 There are a lot of pre-built tools available in [github marketplace](https://github.com/marketplace?type=actions).
 We could just define these tools in a YAML format to do code checkout, linting, testing, code scanning and building up the package.